Bureau of Counterterrorism: Aims

-Regarding international terrorism, the U.S. Government will make no concessions to individuals or groups holding official or private U.S. citizens hostage.
+Regarding international terrorism, the U.S. government will make no concessions to individuals or groups holding official or private U.S. citizens hostage.
 The United States will use every appropriate resource to gain the safe return of American citizens held hostage.
-At the same time, it is U.S. Government policy to deny hostage takers the benefits of ransom, prisoner releases, policy changes, or other acts of concession.
+At the same time, it is U.S. government policy to deny hostage takers the benefits of ransom, prisoner releases, policy changes, or other acts of concession.

 History

 An Office for Combatting Terrorism was created in the State Department in 1972 after the Munich Olympics terrorist attack.
 Its name and legal authorization has changed a few times, and it was renamed the Bureau of Counterterrorism in 2012.

-In reaction to the State Department's 2004 proposal to omit terrorism figures from its Report to Congress, Larry C. Johnson stated that the State department was put in charge of coordinating counter-terrorism functions across government agencies by a presidential directive in 1986.
+In reaction to the State Department's 2004 proposal to omit terrorism figures from its report to Congress, Larry C. Johnson stated that the State Department was put in charge of coordinating counterterrorism functions across government agencies by a presidential directive in 1986.
 Johnson wrote: